 If you’ve ever experienced a diverticulitis attack, I’m sure you’d be the first to say that it’s not a pleasant experience.
 I bet you’d be willing to do a lot of things to prevent it from happening again!
 Or maybe you’re someone who has been diagnosed with diverticulosis by your gastroenterologist, but you’re not quite sure what to do to prevent those painful attacks you’ve heard about and you want to learn more.
 Whatever brought you here, I’m happy to have you.
 Today I’ll be providing tips on how to prevent diverticulitis attacks naturally.

 Thankfully, one of the best ways to decrease intestinal inflammation is to eat a paleo diet!
-By avoiding potentially irritating and inflammatory foods such as grains and omega-6 fatty acids, we can reduce intestinal inflammation and encourage proper gut health.
+By avoiding potentially irritating and inflammatory foods such as grains, omega-6 fatty acids and lactose, we can reduce intestinal inflammation and encourage proper gut health.
 A paleo diet also positively influences gut bacteria, which in turn results in reduced inflammation as well.
 A paleo diet for diverticular disease should focus on gelatinous cuts of meat, bone broths, well-cooked vegetables, starchy tubers, and fermented foods.

-Another way to reduce intestinal inflammation is to supplement with soothing and healing demulcent herbs – deglycyrrhizinated licorice (DGL) has been shown to reduce mucosal damage and inflammation in rodents [16,17] and it is likely that other demulcent herbs such as slippery elm and marshmallow root may have the same effect.
-Take chewable DGL tablets or mix a spoonful of slippery elm or marshmallow root powder in a small amount of water and drink 1-3 times per day to help soothe and heal intestinal inflammation.
+Another way to reduce an inflamed intestine is to supplement with soothing and healing demulcent herbs – deglycyrrhizinated licorice (DGL) has been shown to reduce mucosal damage and inflammation in rodents (16, 17) and it is likely that other demulcent herbs such as slippery elm and marshmallow root may have the same effect.
+Take chewable DGL tablets or mix a spoonful of slippery elm or marshmallow root powder in a small amount of water and drink 1-3 times per day to help soothe and heal an inflamed intestine.
 Another healing substance for the gut – bone broth – should be liberally consumed for this purpose as well.

 Most importantly, it’s crucial to treat SIBO or dysbiosis.
 As we’ve discussed, these conditions are very common in those with diverticular disease so it’s worth checking on your gut bacteria to see how they’re doing, using specialty labs such as Genova Diagnostics (and get your calprotectin tested while you’re at it!).
 It’s best to work with a practitioner who can test and treat you for these conditions.

-Researchers have found that those suffering from symptomatic uncomplicated diverticular disease have what they like to call a “spastic colon” in the areas affected by diverticulosis .
-This is similar to what is found in patients with constipation predominant IBS and in functional constipation.
-These same researchers also found that patients with diverticular disease have reduced density of interstitial cells of Cajal (ICC for short – a fun name for the “pacemaker cells” of the intestine) .
-In studies on animals with a lack of ICC networks, delayed or absent intestinal motility is noted.
-[27,28] What this means for diverticular patients is that these lack of networks and a spastic colon can cause increased symptoms in terms of constipation and bloating/pain.
+Researchers have found that those suffering from symptomatic uncomplicated diverticular disease have what they like to call a “spastic colon” in the areas affected by diverticulosis.
+(25) This is similar to what is found in patients with constipation predominant IBS and in functional constipation.
+These same researchers also found that patients with diverticulitis disease have reduced density of interstitial cells of Cajal (ICC for short – a fun name for the “pacemaker cells” of the intestine).
+(26) In studies on animals with a lack of ICC networks, delayed or absent intestinal motility is noted.
+(27, 28) What this means for diverticular patients is that these lack of networks and a spastic colon can cause increased symptoms in terms of constipation and bloating/pain.
 Though we’re not entirely sure what we can do to directly affect these cells (yet), it’s important to use therapies aimed toward improving motility if this is an issue for you.

 Know that correcting SIBO and dysbiosis will go a long way toward improving constipation, so this is a good place to start.
 Given that our stool is mostly made up of dead bacteria, one can imagine that without proper amounts of good bacteria we’re going to have a tough time bulking the stool.
 Prebiotics can be particularly useful for constipation given that they selectively increase good bacteria like bifidobacteria.
 However, if you’re still struggling after correcting dysbiosis, here are some additional recommendations.